Biennial award given for breakthroughs in understanding human intelligence

 # # #

-For almost 50 years, the Mensa Education and Research Foundation has unleashed intelligence by providing scholarships, promoting research, championing gifted youth, and empowering educators.
+The Mensa Education and Research Foundation exists to foster intelligent solutions to real-world problems, encourage and promote diverse perspectives, and recognize those making contributions toward our understanding of intelligence.
+For nearly 50 years, the Mensa Foundation has provided scholarships, promoted research, championed gifted youth, and empowered educators.
 Governed by a volunteer Board of Trustees, the Mensa Foundation is a 501(c)(3) organization funded by American Mensa, Mensa members, and other charitable donations.